 All newly licensed RNs with less than 6 months' experience must participate in the CHRISTUS Santa Rosa Residency Program.
 An individualized learning plan will be developed through completion of the Performance Gap Analysis and competency completion will be documented through the program's tracking software.

-Current TNCC or completion within 12 months of hire and maintain certification thereafter.
+For trauma designated facilities, current TNCC certification within 6 weeks of hire for experienced RNs or completion within 18 months of hire for new graduate nurses and maintain certification thereafter.

 Yearly attendance at Annual Nursing Competency Day.